mmu-webdesign/Level4-web-term-1/README.md

 Web development has become increasingly complex which has led to the use of a variety of frameworks such as Bootstap and component libraries like React.
 We are not using these systems - we want you to learn to code.

 >We are teaching you the fundamentals of HTML and CSS.

+HTML is error tolerant.
+One of the major successes of HTML is that it is error tolerant.
+This means if the browser reads something it doesn't understand, it ignores it.
+This means we can introduce new tags, without tripping up old browsers.
+It means HTML can evolve without excluding users of older technologies.

+It also means you can make mistakes and your pages will still work (usually)!